China’s economy grows by 2.3% in 2020, bucking global COVID-19 slowdown trend | Business

 Analysts say with global bodies like the International Monetary Fund projecting growth rate above eight per cent this year, China's economy could be picking up pace.

 ''The GDP data shows the economy has almost normalised.
-This momentum will continue, although the current COVID-19 outbreak in a couple of provinces in northern China might temporarily cause fluctuation,'' Yue Su, the Principal Economist for the Economist Intelligence Unit (EIU) said.
+This momentum will continue, although the current COVID-19 outbreak in a couple of provinces in northern China might temporarily cause fluctuation,'' said Yue Su, the Principal Economist for the Economist Intelligence Unit (EIU).

 ''The government's strong anti-coronavirus measures that help effectively contained the spread of the virus, the flexible countercyclical macroeconomic policies, as well as the efforts taken to deepen reform and opening up to the outside world, have all contributed to the better-than-expected economic results in 2020,'' Cao Heping, a professor at the School of Economics of Peking University, told the state-run Global Times.